 For Inception, these are the most common ingredients found within the first 5 cat food ingredients.

-- herring meal
+- chicken meal

 - grain sorghum

 As you can see, the most common first ingredient in Inception is salmon.
 The most common 2nd ingredient is chicken meal, followed by oats, grain sorghum, and millet.